hivejs/docs/developing_components__plugins/client-side_interfaces.md

 ```

 ## Client-side providers
-A component can register files to be loaded by the client-side loader with the `assets` provider.
-(Don't worry, hive-assets is a noop on the client-side, so simple components will work there, too.)
-Those files need to export a setup function and may consume and/or provide providers, like server-side components.
+A component can register files to be loaded by the client-side loader with the `ui` provider.
+Those files, like server-side components, need to export a setup function and may consume and/or provide providers.

 ### ui
 Default implementation is hive-ui, which also includes the [bootstrap](http://getbootstrap.com) stylesheet.

+#### ui.reduxReducerMap
+Add a new property to this `Object` and assign it a reducer to have your own namespace in the state atom.
+The reducer will receive your state sub-tree only, instead of the whole state tree.

+#### ui.reduxRootReducers
+Add your root reducers to this `Array`.
+This is a great way for hooking into other components actions, but be sure to *always* return the state you got when you're not interested in an action.

+#### ui.reduxMiddleware
+Add your redux middle-ware to this `Array`.
+This is a great way to invoke side-effects such as talking with the server, storing cookies or waiting for a route (see `ui.route()`).

+#### ui.start(config:Object)
+Called by the bootstrapping code with the client-side config received by the server.
+Creates the redux store applying the middleware and combining all reducers.

+#### ui.onStart
+An event emitter, emitted after the ui was `ui.start()`ed.
+You can listen to this event by simply calling it with a listener: `ui.onStart(listener)`.

 #### ui.baseURL
 the protocol, domain, port and root path of the hive installation.

+#### ui.config
+An object containing the configuration received from the server, populated during `ui.start()`.

+#### ui.store
+The redux store, populated during `ui.start()`.
+You can `store.dispatch(action:Object)` actions and `store.subscribe(listener:function)` to changes (see  [the redux API reference](http://redux.js.org/docs/api/Store.html)).

+#### ui.action_route(route:String):ROUTE
+This action allows you to route to a different URL.

+#### ui.action_loadState(state:Object):LOAD_STATE
+This action will replace the state tree with the one you supply.
+A ROUTE action will be dispatched automatically as well.

-#### ui.page
+#### ui.route(action, route:String):Bool|Object
-A page.js instance.
-See [visionmedia/page.js](https://github.com/visionmedia/page.js).
+Use this helper in your middle-ware to listen for routes.
+You can specify a route in the familiar express style: `/users/:user`.
+If action is a ROUTE and the route matches the path in the action's payload, this will return the parameters as an Object, otherwise it'll return `false`.

 ### auth
 Default implementation is hive-ui-auth.